Baltoli/project-docs/notes/log.md

   handled like function calls - we have no idea what will come out of memory so it's just an uninterpreted function.
 Comparisons give us defined functions in the same way as a binary operation does.
+* Should also begin to integrate CVC4 into the checker rather than generating text - the logic will be broadly similar, but internal rather than external.

+# 24/4/2017

+* Looks like the basic-block based trace generation method is far slower than the previous one (but we should be able to do similar things to avoid up-front generation).
+* Could also apply a CFG simplification pass of some kind?
+* Also filter generated traces somehow looking for assertion site events.
+* Added support for loads and comparisons - can now generate models and solve them for the lock examples successfully.
+Next step is to integrate CVC4 as an internal solver and work on integration.
+* Using Z3 instead of CVC4 for now as CVC's buuld system wouldn't play nicely.
+* Also worth noting that I'm currently using a theory of booleans and integers - a more accurate model of LLVM IR would be to use bitvectors.
+Maybe worth doing that for the Z3-integrated version.
+The whole question of width is then removed, and we don't have to worry about separating conceptual bools and ints.
+* Can now call into Z3 and get back a set of constraints on function return values automatically.
+* The next step is to actually check traces against an automaton.
+Each trace is a linear sequence of instructions, disregarding the sink block.
+We want to walk this linear sequence, checking against the automata as we go.
+The nondeterminism with multiple return values is handled nicely by the Z3 solver (we can just look the exact call instance up to find the correct path / failure).
+* Steps:
+  * Accept bitcode and manifest as input
+  * Generate FSM from the manifest
+  * Traverse the FSM, checking whether or not instructions are accepted
+  * When a return instruction is reached, accept / reject
+* How do we decide when to ignore instructions?
+Can get a set of edge labels from the FSM.
+Then get function names from those.
+* Check the trace for an assertion site first, then do the checking!
+* Either decide to disallow Z3 configuration (make it mandatory), or have a way of disabling it in the static analysis tool.
+* Starting to build the Z3-based model checking tool for integration with the current setup.